 UVA Sports Medicine Student Volunteer Program

-The application cycle will begin on April 1, 2022.
-The application cycle for fall applicants will end on April 27 at 5 p.m.
+The application cycle for fall applicants will begin on Monday March 27, 2023.
+The application cycle for fall applicants will end on Monday, April 24 at 5 p.m.

 What is the UVA Sports Medicine Student Volunteer Program?

 The primary function of Sports Medicine in the UVA Department of Athletics is to provide encompassing healthcare for our student-athletes that includes prevention, evaluation, and rehabilitation of athletic injuries as well as emergency care during practices and games.

 The UVA Sports Medicine Student Volunteer program offers undergraduate students an opportunity for clinical experience and direct patient contact.